yehia67/documentation/the-tangle/0.1/concepts/future-consensus-in-the-tangle.md

 In distributed systems, confirmation can be measured by a specific threshold at which the reversal of a transaction would require an unreasonable amount of resources, such as [proof of work](concepts/proof-of-work.md).

-## How IRI nodes will determine confirmation confidence

-To calculate the confirmation confidence of a particular transaction, IRI nodes will do the tip selection process 100 times.
+To calculate the confirmation confidence of a particular transaction, IRI nodes could do the tip selection process 100 times.

 **Note:** The number 100 is arbitrary.
 If clients were to want more confidence, they could ask the IRI nodes to do the tip selection process more than 100 times.

-If the transaction is referenced by 80 tip transactions out of 100, its confirmation confidence is 80%.
+If the transaction were to be referenced by 80 tip transactions out of 100, its confirmation confidence would be 80%.

 This process considers that the more approvers a transaction has, the larger its cumulative weight.
 The larger the cumulative weight, the more likely it is that the transaction is valid and will be chosen by the tip selection algorithm for new transactions.

-**Note:** IRI nodes might see different confidence rates for the same transaction because their view of the tangle is not identical, and their tip selection algorithm will select different tip transactions.
+**Note:** IRI nodes might see different confidence rates for the same transaction because their view of the Tangle is not identical, and their tip selection algorithm may select different tip transactions.